aws-samples/aws-secure-environment-accelerator/README.md

 ### - Workshops

-- **The Accelerator Administrator Immersion Day** workshop is focused on helping administrators who will be administering the landing zone understand how they can design, build and operate the components in ASEA.
+- **Accelerator Administrator Immersion Day** is focused on helping administrators who will be administering the landing zone understand how they can design, build and operate the components in ASEA.
 Click [here](https://catalog.us-east-1.prod.workshops.aws/v2/workshops/f3ed5d0f-d2f1-47e8-a305-168da9179aaa/en-US/sea-administrators) for an overview of the topics covered.
-- **The Accelerator Workload/Application Team Immersion Day** workshop is focused on helping project teams understand what it means to operate within an ASEA managed environment.
+- **Accelerator Workload/Application Team Immersion Day** is focused on helping project teams understand what it means to operate within an ASEA managed environment.
 Click [here](https://catalog.us-east-1.prod.workshops.aws/v2/workshops/f3ed5d0f-d2f1-47e8-a305-168da9179aaa/en-US/sea-members) for an overview of the topics covered.

 ---

-Note: Two ZIP files are attached as assets of each [release](https://github.com/aws-samples/aws-secure-environment-accelerator/releases):
+Note: Multiple ZIP files containing the various assets are attached to each [release](https://github.com/aws-samples/aws-secure-environment-accelerator/releases)

-- one contains a PDF version of the above documentation
-- the second contains a _DRAFT_ of the config file documentation, auto generated from a combination of the typescript schema and the field definitions added for the future GUI (extract and open src\lib\docs-gen\output-docs\en\index.html in your browser)

 ---